Skip to main content

 Eileen Garvin

-Eileen Garvin is the author of the national bestselling novel THE MUSIC OF BEES and the acclaimed memoir HOW TO BE A SISTER.
+Eileen Garvin is the nationally bestselling author of the novels THE MUSIC OF BEES, CROW TALK and BUMBLEBEE SEASON, as well as the acclaimed memoir HOW TO BE A SISTER.
 Born and raised in Washington State, she lives in Oregon.
-Her latest novel is CROW TALK.

 Eileen Garvin